gaborcsapo/CTEXI/README.md

 ## First Release
 - Has the basic UI implementation, with buttons leading to the correct pages
 - Displays a static response when driver is requested
+- ## First Release
+- Has the basic UI implementation, with buttons leading to the correct pages
+- Displays a static response when driver is requested
+- ## First Release
+- Has the basic UI implementation, with buttons leading to the correct pages
+- Displays a static response when driver is requested
+- ## First Release
+- Has the basic UI implementation, with buttons leading to the correct pages
+- Displays a static response when driver is requested

 ## Introduction